auperatech/VMSS2.0/calculators/box_hfnet/README.md

             return ErrorCode::OK;
         }
         ```
-4. Add the depended objects and more dependencies to the `Makefile`
+4. Add the depended objects and libraries to the `Makefile`
     ```Makefile
     CALCULATOR = box_hfnet
     VENDOR = customvendor